 Feel the surreal beauty of falling leaves and sprawling foliage while exploring Algonquin Park, located near Toronto.
 The place has lakes, rivers and forests and adventure sports facilities too.
 Visit between October to December to experience the brightest colours of maple trees, take forest trails and enjoy canoeing in the lakes.
 Don’t forget to add this place to your itinerary while holidaying there!

-Suggested Read: 10 Must Visit Churches In Canada You Shouldn’t Miss Out
+Suggested Read: 10 Churches In Canada That You Should Head To Right Away

 5. The Laurentians